zhaoyu-z/Question-Classifier/document/README.md

 python3 question_classifier.py --train --config '../data/bow.config'
 ```

-Below are the **testing steps**, **REMEMBER** you should run the corresponding training step of the classified model above firstly, and for the **Ensemble model**, you need to train both classified models firstly, i.e. training the Bilstm and Bow models at first.
+Below are the **testing steps**, **REMEMBER** you should run the corresponding training step of the classified model above firstly, and for the **Ensemble model**, you need to train both classified models firstly, i.e. training the Bilstm and Bow models at first, and then you are
+allowed to ensemble a model and test it.

 ``` shell
 # If you want to test the Bilstm model